MatthewJDavis/matthewjdavis.github.io/_posts/2019-10-14-packer-images-azure.md

 I have been creating custom images for AWS for a while and went through the same process for Azure to see the difference and work out how to get to get started and build custom VM images for Azure.

-Below are notes I took to successfully build Ubuntu images for Azure using and a basic packer build script that creates a custom Ubuntu image with nginx installed to get started with.
+Below are notes from successfully building images for Azure using a basic packer template that will create a custom Ubuntu image with nginx installed.

-Packer has the different builders that can be used (you can use multiple builders in the same script to target different platforms).
-The [Packer Azure builder documentation] is well written and provide lots of details on the options available for the Azure platform, including the extra step needed for Azure to [deprovision] the VMs as part of the image creation.
+Packer has different builders that can be used to target different platforms (you can also use multiple builders in the same template).
+The [Packer Azure builder documentation] is well written and provide lots of details on the options available for the Azure platform, including the extra step needed for Azure to [deprovision] the VMs as part of the process.

 This was run using Ubuntu 18.04 LTS, with PowerShell Core 6.2.3, Azure CLI version 2.0.74, Packer 1.4.4 and also tested on Windows 10 with PowerShell Core 6.2.3 and Packer 1.4.4.

 ## Set up

-[Packer install guide]
+- [Packer install guide]
-[PowerShell Core install guide]
+- [PowerShell Core install guide]
-[Azure CLI install guide]
+- [Azure CLI install guide]
-[PowerShell AZ module install guide]
+- [PowerShell AZ module install guide]

 ### Authentication